 “When the cops knocked on the door, Levell was in the shower,” Jacob said.

 “…this the Orlando police department.
-We have a warrant for your arrest,” a cops voice said.
+We have a warrant for your arrest,” a cop said.

-“Yo I see this nigga climb out the bathroom window, butt ass naked, covered in soap.
-He looked like a running mummy with a beer belly… wearing Donald Duck slippers.”
+“Yo I see this nigga climb out the bathroom window, butt ass naked, covered with soap.
+He looked like a fat mummy running around in Donald Duck slippers.”

 Two cops ran behind the complex.
-Their glocks pointed at the woods.
-Soon as they walked into the forests, the crackling of branches sped up like the percussion of a drum fill.
+Their glocks pointed towards the vibrating bushes.
+Soon as they walked into the woods, the crackling of branches sped up like the percussion of a drum fill.

 “Four times,” Jacob said, soon as our class hit table.

-With the last bit of her social security check, she paid off the big flat screen TV that she had on layaway.
+With the last bit of her social security check, she paid off that big flat screen television that she had on layaway.
 She brought Levell home.
 Sitting in his Donald Duck slippers, he started drawing the walking dead that he’d pause on his aunt’s new TV.
+Watching Levell, Keziah couldn’t stop thinking about Brother Garrison from church.
+Maybe she’d finally say yes.